Here is some important information to help you make use of these auspicious days by calling in the power of the Goddess in Her Nine Forms.

 This fierce goddess destroys your deepest fears and negative self–beliefs.

-She is the destroyer of demons who cause fear, depression, and anxiety.
-She gives courage and clarity, and protects from theft and anything that robs you of your vitality and power.
+She is the destroyer of demons who cause doubt, depression, and anxiety.
+She gives courage, clarity, and protects from theft and anything that robs you of your vitality and power.